-Strategy LU-15.1.1: Uses.
+LU-15.1.1: Uses.

 Include in this subarea primary uses such as retail, office and commercial.
 Ground floor uses shall have active retail uses with storefronts.
 Commercial office and office uses may be allowed on upper levels.
 In the case of deep lots, buildings along the street should provide retail and buildings in the back may be developed with allowed uses.
-See Figure LU-1 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria.

-Strategy LU-15.1.2: Streetscape.
+LU-15.1.2: Streetscape.

 Primary ground-floor entrances shall face the street.
 The streetscape shall consist of wide pedestrians sidewalks with inviting street furniture, street trees, pedestrian-scaled lighting with banners, small plazas, art/water features, pedestrian crosswalks with special paving, and other elements identified in the Crossroads Streetscape Plan.

+LU-15.1.3: Building Form.

-Strategy LU-15.1.3: Building form.
-Buildings should be moderately-scaled with high-quality, pedestrian-oriented scaled, active uses along the street.
-Buildings in the North Crossroads node may have taller heights per the Community Form Diagram (Figure LU-1).
+Buildings should be moderatelyscaled with high-quality, pedestrianoriented scaled, active uses along the street.

-Strategy LU-15.1.4: Shared parking.
+LU-15.1.4: Shared Parking.

 Require shared parking and access arrangements throughout the area, with overall parking standards reflecting the shared parking.

-Strategy LU-15.1.5: De Anza Boulevard/Stevens Creek Boulevard landmark.
-Secure landscape easements from properties at the intersection of De Anza Stevens Creek Boulevards for construction of a future landmark.
+LU-15.1.5: De Anza Boulevard/Stevens Creek Boulevard Landmark.

+Secure permanent landscape easements as a condition of development from properties at the intersection of De Anza and Stevens Creek Boulevards for construction of a future landmark.
 The landmark may include open space, landscaping and other design elements at the corners.
-Land at the southeast corner will remain a publicly accessible park.
+Land at the southeast corner will remain a publicly accessible park